ckaestne/seai/lectures/08_architecture/tradeoffs.md

 ![not-dl](not-dl.jpg)

 ----
-## ML Methods Today
+## ML Algorithms Today

 ![ml-methods-poll](ml-methods-poll.jpg)

 ----
 ## ML Model Selection

-How do I decide which ML method to use for my project?
+How do I decide which ML algorithm to use for my project?

 Criteria: Quality Attributes & Constraints